Aishahsatouf/Aishahsatouf/README.md

 ---
 ✨ I'm a full-stack engineer and  currently a Data analysis learner passionate about making technological learning easier for self-learners.

 I love sharing my knowledge with others and am passionate  about building full-stack web applications.
-Proficient in HTML, CSS, JavaScript, Node.js, and React framework and interested and willing to learn new languages and tools.
+I'm a [GitHub Star](https://stars.github.com/profiles/lauragift21/) Proficient in JavaScript, Node.js, python and React framework and interested and willing to learn new languages and tools.

 <!-- code gif-->